 group_vars/k8s.yml (already mentioned above).
 Variables in

 group_vars directory will be applied to a group of hosts.
-In our example that’s the host group
+In the example that’s the host group

 k8s.
-That’s the group we specified in the Ansible
+That’s the group specified in the Ansible

 hosts file above.